 - 1 cup Andes Peppermint Crunch Baking Chips

-- Line an 8 by 8 inch pan with aluminum foil, set next to your stove top.
+- Line an 8 by 8 inch pan with aluminum foil, and set it next to your stovetop.

 - Quickly pour the baking chips over the top of the fudge.